 Sexuality and gender define what it is to be human: they are at the core of our existence.
 But how does society define and reinforce these concepts?
 How do these concepts impact our relationships within society, and what analytical tools have been developed to study their role in social and familial relationships?
-This two-week online summer course provides an excellent interdisciplinary introduction to the important debates around sexuality and gender in the social sciences.
+This three-week summer programme provides an excellent interdisciplinary introduction to the important debates around sexuality and gender in the social sciences.
 Students will be equipped with the analytical tools to study these themes critically and reflexively.
-This programme is an excellent opportunity for emerging scholars in the field of sexuality and gender to connect to peers.
+This programme is an ideal opportunity for emerging scholars in the field of sexuality and gender to connect to peers.